 He said quickly, “Then take that bus over there!” and he pointed to another bus amongst the other handful of busses nearby, “and watch your belongings!”

-I got on that bus and it took me through the “nice parts” of town which was up the hill.
-There were single family homes with manicured hedges.
+I got on that bus, and it took me through the “nice parts” of town which was up the hill.
+There were single-family homes with manicured hedges.

 What I sensed from the interaction with that “bus operator” is it’s not good for me to be around that bus hub for more than five minutes—that I should be going onto another location very quickly.

-Perhaps the most informative takeaway from this write up is what type of cues or red flags one should look for, and then take action when a situation could turn into a theft, robbery, assault, battery, extortion or worse case, kidnapping and murder.
+Perhaps the most informative takeaway from this write up is what type of cues or red flags one should look for, and then take action when a situation could turn into a theft, robbery, assault, battery, extortion or worse case, kidnapping, and murder.

 As shown in the above write up, all the above cues may not have criminal activity.

-The real cues to look for to indicate a place is safe, was, in this case, the presence of females and more specifically, the presence of females over 50 years old.
+The real cues to look for to indicate a place is safe, was, in this case, the presence of females and more specifically, the presence of women over 50 years old.
 Then there are other subtler cues and clues which, I am finding, take life experience and research to understand.

 At the most benign extreme, he could be a Jamaican envoy with no need to have any favors returned.

-When I was in college, based on personal experiences with an abusive boyfriend, I understand this type of potential extortion and criminal behavior that comes along with an invitation of friendship and/or an amorous relationship.
+When I was in college, based on personal experiences with an abusive boyfriend, I understand this type of potential extortion and criminal behavior that comes along with an invitation of friendship and an amorous relationship.

 Knowing where to go and when to go to experience grit without compromising safety takes experience!

 And the particular clues in Kingston are this.
 Reggae music is loved.
 Public streets are “living rooms” in which people loiter.
-Boisterous talking out in public and horn honking is a form of confidence, self-expression and friendliness.
+Boisterous talking out in public and horn honking is a form of confidence, self-expression, and friendliness.
 Vehicles stopping at any location is a sign of convenience of transportation.
 Derelict buildings are no to low maintenance.

 Emy Louie is a consultant and the author of "Fast Trains: America's High Speed Future.”
 From 2009-2016, Emy served as the Director of Public Outreach for the US High Speed Rail Association.
 Since 2008, she has taught continuing education classes on design and urban development to architects and engineers.
-In 2007 and 2008, she hosted her own radio show.
+In 2007 and 2008, she hosted her radio show.
 Emy has a Bachelor of Architecture from the University of Hawai’i at Mānoa.